Boulder08/chunknorris/README.md

 - Example: --sharpness 3
 - Default: 2

 **--tile-columns** and **--tile-rows**: Define the corresponding parameters for splitting the encoding (and decoding) into multiple tiles in aomenc.
-Svt-av1 optimizes tiles automatically based on the resolution.
+Svt-av1 and rav1e optimize tiles automatically based on the resolution.
 - Example: --tile-columns 1 --tile-rows 1
 - Default: None for both